testdouble/time_traveler_demo/README.md

 ## Traveling through time

-We're going to use this demo app to track moon landings (and the reason we need to travel through time to test it out is because humans haven't been landing on the moon a whole lot recently).
+We're going to use this demo app to track moon landings, but because humans haven't been landing on the moon very often lately, we need to to travel through time to populate our database.

 Let's start by running the server: